TylerTemp/SaintsField/README.md

 ## Highlights ##

-1. Use and only use `PropertyDrawer` and `DecoratorDrawer`, thus it will be compatible with most Unity Inspector enhancer like `Odin` & `NaughtyAttributes`.
+1. Use and only use `PropertyDrawer` and `DecoratorDrawer`, thus it will be compatible with most Unity Inspector enhancements like `Odin` & `NaughtyAttributes`.
 2. Allow stack on many cases.
 Only attributes that modified the label itself, and the field itself can not be stacked.
 All other attributes can mostly be stacked.
-3. Allow dynamic arguments on many cases
+3. Allow dynamic arguments in many cases

 ## Installation ##